-Julia Boytsova is a neurophysiologist and EEG researcher with the Institute for Biomedical Problems of the Russian Academy of Sciences.
-Her particular scientific interests include investigating default brain networks (resting states), synesthesia, creativity, emotions, and practices of imagination.
-Her current field of research focus is the neurophysiology of creative abilities.
+Julia Boytsova is a neurophysiologist and EEG researcher with the Institute for Biomedical Problems of the Russian Academy of Sciences, Moscow.
+She has been involved with the Russian Tukdam Research Project since 2018 and with the Joint Collaborative Tukdam Project with CHM since 2020.
+Her particular scientific interests include investigating default brain networks (resting states), synesthesia, creativity, emotions, imagination practices, and altered states of consciousness.
+She is the author or co-author of more than 50 scientific publications.

 Education